tonethar/IGME-330-Master/notes/HW-bulma-2.md

 ![screenshot](_images/_bulma/HW-bulma-8.png)

 - it's really close ... but ... the alignment is off from what we had before
+- The issue: some of the Bulma library styles have NOT broken through the shadow dom of the component
 - how to fix this?
 - the simplest way is to import Bulma into the component directly - go ahead and add the `<link>` tag for the Bulma library to the top of the `<template>` HTML, right above the `<style>`
 - Preview it one more time, you should be good to go!